- Students may engage in post-completion OPT after completion of their studies.

 - Students should receive an email or text message with the receipt number from USCIS Lockbox within 30-45 days from mailing.

 - Students should then expect to receive a Form I-797C, Notice of Action through the mail within 30 days of the receipt of filing at the Lockbox.
 Students should email a copy of the NOA to their International Student Advisor.

 - Students should follow the progress of their application by visiting Case Status Online, and entering the receipt number for their case.
 Students can also create an online USCIS account to track their case and receive automatic status updates by email or text message.

 - Check Current processing times for I-765 being adjudicated at USCIS service centers and field offices on the USCIS website.
 If student's application is pending longer than the processing time listed, contact USCIS online or by calling the USCIS National Customer Service Hotline 1-800-375-5283.
 If students see no progress on their case status 2 weeks after they contacted USCIS, they should contact their International Student Advisor.

-- EAD looks like this.
-Make sure information printed is correct.
+- Once you recieve, EAD card, make sure information printed is correct.
 Email a copy of front and back to your International Student Advisor.